-Each school year around 100 students take advantage of the flexible housing options available to adults over the age of 23 and married couples with or without children.
+Each school year around 100 students take advantage of the flexible housing options available to undergraduate students who are 23 or older, graduate students, and married students with or without children.
 These individuals and families experience the advantage of living in a supportive, close-knit community with access to campus amenities.
 Compare housing rates and view utility costs to request housing that meets your needs.

 Johnson University’s campus community welcomes married students and their families.
 Housing options include townhomes, apartments, duplexes, and mobile homes.
 Students with small children also have access to the Early Childhood Learning Center, Johnson’s on-campus pre-school.

-Bell Hall Apartments are ideal for adults over the age of 23 and married students without children, containing one- or two-room efficiency apartments of varying sizes.
+Bell Hall Apartments are ideal for single undergraduate students who are 23 or older, graduate students, and married students without children, containing one- or two-room efficiency apartments of varying sizes.
 Your electricity is included in the rental of these apartments.
 Other housing options include townhomes, apartments, duplexes, and mobile homes.